nicoaira/FinAl-ReSi/README.md

 ___

-FinAl-ReSi is a pipeline to find  restriction fragments conserved among differnt strains/variants of a particular organism.
+FinAl-ReSi is a pipeline to find  restriction sites conserved among differnt strains/variants of a particular organism.
 As a proof of concept, we are going to use FinAl-ReSi to find conserved sequences among SARS-CoV-2 variants.
-Then, these fragments will be used to trigger an EXPAR reaction by the following mechanism:
+Then, the restriction fragments encolsed by two sites of intereset will be used to trigger an EXPAR reaction by the following mechanism:

 <img src="img/double-nick-mech.png" alt="Logo"/>